People ask me: "How do you know you are a psychopath?"

 Another common misconception is: 'Psychopaths are Evil'.
 Sure, psychopaths do things that many will think of as evil, but in the sentiment 'psychopaths are evil' lies a subtle implication that they're decisively evil, that evil is what they have chosen to be.

 Psychopaths rarely think of themselves as evil.
-And if they do, being evil to us doesn't have the same connotation of being truly bad as it does to other people.
-This is part of the paradox that surrounds psychopathic individuals, we don't have the same emotional attachment to ideas and concepts that do neurotypical (normal) people.
+And if they do, what being evil is to us often doesn't mean the same as it does to most people.
+This is part of the paradox that surrounds psychopathic individuals, we don't have the same emotional attachment to ideas and concepts that do neurotypical (normal) people and because of this we often form models of reasoning that are different from the norm.
+It doesn't mean we're insane, but it means our values are detached from average systems of mores.

 Virtually all psychopaths know early on in life that they're different from other people.
 We know we're different, but we don't know exactly how or what it means.

 One of the first things we notice about ourselves is that we tend to not react emotionally the same way that others do.
 We tend to be less afraid than others.
-When other kids, and often even adults, become afraid of something, we become intrigued, fascinated.
-We very quickly realize that remaining calm when others are afraid is an advantage.
+Other kids, and even adults, become afraid of things that to us are intriguing or fascinating, and we very quickly realize that remaining calm when others are afraid very often is an advantage.

-We also very soon realize that all the feelings, such as love and empathy, and guilt or remorse, seem to be mere constructs that the adults try to force us to feel, but which really don't exist.
-We see adults and kids display these emotions on a daily basis, and we're expected to display them also, and we find that it's easy to pretend, everybody believe us even as we're merely faking it.
-Nobody seems to acknowledge that empathy isn't real, so we assume everybody are doing what we are doing, everybody are faking emotions.
+We also very soon get the impression that all the feelings, such as love and empathy, guilt and remorse, seem to be mere constructs that the adults try to force us to feel, but which to us really do not exist.
+We see adults and kids display these emotions on a daily basis, and we're expected to display them also, abut all we can do is pretend and pretending we find is easy to do, everybody believes us while as we're simply merely faking it.
+Nobody seems to acknowledge that empathy isn't real, so we assume everybody are doing what we are doing: Faking their emotions.

 We've always been told that adults know everything, but we find that they don't know the difference between faking and actually feeling something, so we grow suspicious.
 Maybe the adults don't know everything after all?

 The world reveals itself as an arena where the strong, those who have control over their emotions and who don't feel the emotions that seems to only weaken others, are kings and queens.
-Psychopaths become adept at reading others at an early age - if we have the opportunity to observe others, that is.
-Not all have the same opportunities in life, and for some psychopathic individuals there's only the small time criminal's way out of crushing boredom.
+Psychopaths become adept at reading others very early on in life - if we have the opportunity to observe others, that is.
+If we're packed away in an institution throughout childhood and early adolescence we're more likely to grow up relying on physical violence.
+Like other people, not all psychopaths have the same opportunities in life, and for some there's only a life as small time criminal's way out of crushing boredom.

-Whether or not a psychopath realize that s/he is a psychopath depends a lot upon social and cultural background.
-Where I come from I may have heard the word psychopath before I turned 18, but after I received my diagnosis the first time I only checked up on what it meant twice.
-I did so by reading two books on clinical psychiatry.
-One was written by the principal of the most notorious prison in the state, where all the criminally insane, and therefore also the diagnosed psychopaths, were send.
-The other was a scholarly book about psychiatric diagnoses in general. - But both books were outdated and described psychopathy as according to the older freudian terminology, and I didn't recognize myself in any of it.
+Whether or not a psychopath realize that he or she is a psychopath also depends upon social and cultural background.
+Where I come from I may have heard the word psychopath before I turned 18, but after I received my diagnosis the first time I only checked up on what it meant twice, and I was never told what it meant.
+I learned a bit by reading two outdated books on clinical psychiatry.
+One was written by the principal of the most notorious prison in the state where all the criminally insane, and therefore also the diagnosed psychopaths, are kept.
+The other was a scholarly book about psychiatric diagnoses in general.
+But neither book described psychopathy in a way that allowed me to recognize myself in any of it.

-It wasn't until about a year ago that I took up the research again, this time with a more serious intention of finding out what it really means to be a psychopath.
-And luckily there have been written more realistic - if still somewhat dark - descriptions of psychopathy within the last two or so decades.
+It wasn't until about a year ago when I began keeping this blog that I took up the research again, this time with a more serious intention of finding out what it really means to be a psychopath.
+I wanted to understand why I've been given a psychopathy diagnosis, and luckily there have been written more realistic - if still somewhat dark - descriptions of psychopathy within the last two or so decades, in online accessible articles as well as in books.
+Furthermore there have been a small handful of psychopaths who share their thoughts and experiences.

-So to the question: Do psychopaths know they're psychopaths?, I guess the answer is yes, and no.
+So to the question: Do psychopaths know they're psychopaths?, I guess the answer is yes, but it is also no. Some psychopaths know they're psychopaths while others do not.

 Other than that it is safe to say that over the last decade or so there has been a growing attention on psychopathy.
-Where psychopaths used to be mentioned by using words that mainly describe our behavior, the word psychopath has now become more commonly used in connections with behaviors and traits that we easily recognize as descriptive characteristics in our personality.
+Where psychopaths used to be mentioned by the use words that mainly describe our behavior, the word psychopath has now become more commonly used in connection with behaviors and traits that we recognize as descriptive characteristics in our personality.

-And that is why psychopaths are more commonly aware that they are psychopaths in recent years, just as normal people are beginning to become more aware of us.
-It happens via the media, we overhear it being talked about from friends or family, or we find out about it via a variety of other sources such as f.ex. books or movies.
+And that is why psychopaths in recent years have become more commonly aware that they are psychopaths, just as normal people are beginning to become more aware about what a psychopath is.
+The information is communicated via the media, we hear friends or family discuss the subject, or we find out about it via other sources such as books or movies.

-We are at present becoming much more aware of ourselves than ever before, and we're aware about the fact that 'what we are' has a special position in the public mind, in modern society...
-A position that may have changed with the changes through time in the history and modern culture.
-This is something I will research and find out more about.
+We (psychopaths) are presently becoming much more aware of ourselves than ever before, and we're aware about the fact that 'what we are' has a special position in the public mind, in modern society...
+A position that may have been altered with the changes through time within history and modern culture.
+Research is being done and new things learnt as we speak, this is an intriguing time where so much is awaits for us to explore new possibilities, invent new terminologies and apply better and more useful descriptions for it all.

 As for now...